pietvo/Kobo-Rclone-Menu/README.md

 2. Run `rclone config` to create a config file and add your remote Cloud services ([detailed instructions](https://rclone.org/remote_setup/#configuring-by-copying-the-config-file)).
     - You can add as many remote Cloud services as you need, but note the name you give each remote.
 3. Plug your Kobo back into the computer.
 4. Run `rclone config file` on your computer to find the rclone config file.
-Copy that file to `.add/kobo-rclone-menu/rclone.conf`
+Copy that file to `.add/kobo-rclone-menu/rclone.conf` on your Kobo.
-5. Edit the configuration file located at `.add/kobo-rclone-menu/kobo-rclonerc` on your Kobo, and add each remote:directory pair (one per line) as illustrated below.
+5. Edit the configuration file located at `.add/kobo-rclone-menu/kobo-rclonerc` on your Kobo, and add each `name:folder` pair (one per line) as illustrated below.
+Here `name` is what you call it (it will be used as a folder name on your Kobo), and `folder` is the folder name on the remote source.

 ## Configuration example